Raster

 • HTTPS only.
 Requests over plain HTTP are rejected.

 • API key required.
-Requests without a valid Authorization: Bearer are rejected with 401.
+Requests without a valid Authorization: Bearer are rejected with 401 — except the anonymous POST /libraries endpoint, which mints a key.

 • Api-Version required.
 Requests without a non-empty Api-Version header are rejected with 400.